juliendargelos/autoreload/README.md

 autoreload
 ==========

+This is a non-jquery-dependent fork of [autoreload](https://github.com/typpo/autoreload).

-This is an easy-to-use command-line "automatic reload" or "live reload" script for developers.
+autoreload is an easy-to-use command-line "automatic reload" or "live reload" script for developers.
 It makes your browser reload when you edit files.
-It's based on [connect-autoreload](https://github.com/typpo/connect-autoreload).
+It's based on [@juliendargelos/connect-autoreload](https://github.com/juliendargelos/connect-autoreload).

-Get it with npm:  `npm install -g autoreload`
+Get it with yarn or npm:  `yarn global add autoreload`, `npm install -g autoreload`

 # Usage